Skip to content

 • Password reset email: the email sent to visitors when they reset their passwords.

-• Password-less authentication email: the email sent to users who use password-less authentication to log in.
+• Password-less authentication email: the email sent to visitors who use password-less authentication to log in.

-• Self-registration confirmation email: the email sent to users who who need to verify their email address during self-registration.You can edit the templates for the following emails.
+• Self-registration confirmation email: the email sent to visitors who need to verify their email address during self-registration.You can edit the templates for the following emails.

-• Click a dropdown menu and select your new email.
+8. Click the dropdown menu and select your new email.

 Set up follow-up emails

-For contacts who don't complete their private content registration, you can set up automated follow-up emails to remind them.
+For contacts who haven't completed their private content registration, you can set up automated follow-up emails to remind them.

-• Click the Choose a domain to edit dropdown menu and select a domain.
+3. Click the Choose a domain to edit dropdown menu and select a domain

-All accounts include simple templates for membership registration pages.
+All accounts include default templates for membership registration pages.
 To customize these page templates, developers will need to create a new HTML/HubL template in the design manager.

 Developers can also allow visitors to log in using their social media credentials.
 Learn more in HubSpot’s developer documentation.